What Roads and Conditions Can I Expect?

 Getting out of the Da Nang City was easy enough.
 We already ran into our first problem on the outskirts of Da Nang – Antonio had no gas left in his bike!

 Nothing that two guys with one flask can’t handle!
-David and Lovel found a gas station nearby, filled a bottle with gas, and filled the tank of the juiceless Honda Win!
+David found a gas station nearby, filled a bottle with gas, and filled the tank of the juiceless Honda Win!

 After this, you just have to follow the Lac Long Quan for some 30 km, and you will arrive in Hoi An!
 This journey should take about 40 minutes, but we arrived there in 1 hour and 15 minutes.